-Input from student and the Field Instructor is a key element in the practicum evaluation.
-Periodic assessment and feedback are responsibilities shared by the Field Instructor, the student, and the University of Utah Field Liaisons.
-This process requires collaboration; the University of Utah Field Liaisons utilizes multiple evaluative data points (see above) and is responsible for assigning the grade earned by the student.
+Input from students and the Field Instructor is a key element in the social work practicum evaluation.
+Periodic assessment and feedback are responsibilities shared by the Field Instructor, the student, and the Field Liaison.
+This process requires collaboration; the Field Liaison utilizes multiple evaluative data points (see above) and is responsible for assigning the grade earned by the student.

+11.6 Incompletes:

-11.6 Incompletes: ASUDC students can elect to complete their practicum over two semesters.
-When this choice is made, students completing their ASUDC will complete 140-175 hours in their first semester.
-For students who are completing their ASUDC and BSW concurrently, 160-200 hours is required for the first semester.
-Students will be awarded an incomplete grade until the practicum and curriculum have been completed in the second semester.
-When the practicum and coursework have been completed, a request to change the grades will be made.
-SUDC students must complete their 200 hours in one semester.
+Students can elect to complete their practicum over two semesters.
+When this choice is made, students will complete 160-200 hours the first semester and be awarded an incomplete grade until the practicum and curriculum have been completed in the second semester.
+When the practicum and seminar portion coursework have been completed, a request to change the grade will be made.